-You may change your tax withholding information anytime by submitting a new W-4 form to Payroll or Student Employment.
-Remember to update your W-4 form information if your information changes, such as name, marital status, or number of exemptions claimed.
+You may change your tax withholding information anytime by going to self service.
+Your W-4 is defaulted to single zero.
+Remember to update your W-4 form in self service if your information changes, such as name, marital status, or number of exemptions claimed.
 If your address changes, you must change it with the Registrar AND with the Payroll office.
-You do not need to complete a new W-4 for address changes.
 The address change form can be found on the Payroll website.
-The address you provide on your W-4 is where your W-2 wage statement will be sent in January for tax purposes.
-If you have paychecks mailed to you, they will go to the payroll address on your W-4, not the address on the Student Information system.
-WRITE CLEARLY on your W-4!
-It is a federal form and must be accurate, or it will cause you problems later.
-Be sure to use your full legal name on federal documents, do not use a nickname.
+The address you provide is where your W-2 wage statement will be sent in January for tax purposes.
+If you have paychecks mailed to you, they will go to the payroll address under self service, not the address on the Student Information system.
 Payroll must pay you under the name listed on your Social Security card.
 Employers are fined if they pay someone under a different name.

 If you work as a Regular Student Employee (not Work-Study), your current year financial aid award will not be affected.
 Your earnings will be reported on your next year's Financial Aid Form (FAFSA).